ciren/cilib/docs/basics/lenses.md

 <div class="callout callout-danger">

-Lenses provide an API that is first and foremost, composition and lawful.
+Lenses provide an API that is allows for composition whilst being lawful.
 This means that the various optics are well behaved and rules exist that govern their usage.
 Furthermore, different optics may be composed together to create new optics that are the combination of the original optics.
 This